Seward & Bentley

+Seward & Bentley

 Provenance: David Sidelinger Collection

-Here is an extraordinary rectangular Constitution Bitters in a medium pink amethyst or puce glass coloration.
+Here is an extraordinary Constitution Bitters bottle in a medium pink amethyst or puce glass coloration.
 The are some profuse darker striations in the glass.
 These bottles are typically found in shades of amber though there are some extremely rare examples in yellow-green.

 The label reads, “A.M.
 1864 S.2.
 Prepared from a formula of an eminent physician and used for many years with wonderful success as a tonic, for the strengthening of the system, giving tone to the stomach and creating a healthy appetite.
-It has no equal.
+It has no equal.”